-Just like in previous years, all CLOs will continue to be assessed through a variety of assignments during the 2019-2020 academic year.
+Just like in previous years, all CLOs will continue to be assessed through a variety of assignments during the 2020-2021 academic year.
 The literary analyses/ research papers will continue to be the primary assessment method used for reporting.
 However, the new rubric will be implemented.
+A pilot of a new method of assessment will be implemented in three ENGL 2337 courses (one traditional and two online).

-We recommend that literature instructors continue to review topics related to critical thinking and analysis and give assignments that may help students to develop critical thinking skills on the final paper.
+We recommend that literature instructors continue to review topics related to critical thinking and analysis and give incremental assignments that may help students to develop critical thinking skills on the final paper.